Compress JPG

 - Choose lossy for the smallest file or lossless to keep every pixel, then tune the quality and keep or strip metadata.

-- Compress, preview the before/after, and download — all on your device.
+- Compress, preview the before/after, and save, all on your device.

 Why compress?

-OptImg compresses JPG locally with the same Rust codecs used server-side elsewhere, so you get the savings without the upload wait, the queue, or handing your images to a third party.
+OptImg compresses JPG locally with the same high-quality optimization the best tools use, so you get the savings without the upload wait, the queue, or handing your images to a third party.
 If a file is already well optimized, we tell you and keep your original instead of handing back something larger.

 Frequently asked questions